 Jazz lives in Rochester, New York.
 Downtown Rochester hosts the Rochester International Jazz Festival in late June, which due to its intriguing programming and innovative use of indoor and outdoor venues, is quickly becoming one of the great jazz festivals in the United States and a place top line jazz artists want to play.
 You can hear live jazz in concert halls and a few clubs in and around the city, and a number of local restaurants also present jazz regularly.
 In addition, all of the jazz faculty and students from the Eastman School of Music and other educational institutions in the Rochester area are a fertile ground and seed for growing jazz and live music in the community.
 This blog started as an attempt to tie all that together.
 It’s never hard to find, but there’s still a lot of work to be done to get this music heard more, especially in the city.
 I have been publishing JazzRochester in one form or another since 2005 in an effort to do some of that work.
 The blog will always be a work in progress, but my aim is to to do the following:

 - Provide listings for upcoming live jazz here in and around the Rochester metropolitan area (extending sometimes West to Buffalo and East to Syracuse).
 Right now, I publish this listings post on Wednesday evenings, covering the next day through the following Wednesday.

-- Link to information and updates on the Rochester International Jazz Festival.
+- Provide coverage before, during and after the Rochester International Jazz Festival.